jordanmoore753/EasyPortfolio/README.md

 With **EasyPortfolio**, you can have a working portfolio for your *Ruby* projects and Resume up in minutes.
 I took care of the front-end work; the CSS is all mobile-first, with media queries that make viewing on any device possible.

-Additionally, the tests for the views, HTML, and CSS are all included with the gem's installation.

 Here is the link to the RubyGems page: [EasyPortfolio](https://rubygems.org/gems/easy_portfolio)

 ## How To Use